 2. to hold in honor or high respect; revere:

 to honor one's self,

 Hi!
 I'm Honor :)

-I'm little, I'm passionate about ancient healing and I laugh a lot!
+I'm little, I'm passionate about holistic healing and I laugh a lot!
 Even when I get nervous I tend to smile.
-Joy and the colour yellow are ingrained into my DNA.
+Joy and the colour yellow are ingrained into my cells.

-I have a BIG heart and my dharma here on this planet is to help others, (although my little brother reminded me recently on social media that's because I'm bossy... haha.)
+I have a BIG heart and I'm here to remind others of their amazing-ness and their potential, (although my little brother reminded me recently on social media that's

 I'm Pitta Vata, with the fiery courage and determination of Pitta, and a constant stream of Vata ideas and changing things up.

 My first yoga class was in Sri Lanka in 1996, in the first few seconds I was hooked!

 I knew I'd love it even before I went and it was only a matter of time before I decided to teach.
 In 2002 I gained distinction in a 2 year C.H.Ed Yoga teaching diploma.

 My most inspirational teacher is Monica Haar, my first Iyengar yoga teacher.